How to configure vMotion using vCenter Server 6

 4. Enable vMotion on all the Hosts.

-Steps to configure vMotion using vCenter Server 6
+Steps to enable vMotion using vCenter Server 6

 Select the ESXi host on which you want to enable vMotion.